zpainter/iassist/content/about/regional-report-2007-2008-canada.md

 atomic, and molecular coordinate data with appropriate data repositories.
 In these cases, international repositories already exist.
-As trusted data repositories relevant to health data are developed in Canada, there will be a movement to expand the policy\'s coverage to include the deposit of more data produced under CIHR funding.
+As trusted data repositories relevant to health data are developed in Canada, there will be a movement to expand the policy's coverage to include the deposit of more data produced under CIHR funding.

 Second, Library and Archives Canada concluded at the end of 2007 a